VladimirKotsev/ASP.NET-CarMarketplace/README.md

 ## :pencil2: Overview

 **Car Marketplace** is a web project creted using ASP.NET Core MVC.
-The goal is to make browsing for new cars enjoyable and easy to use
+At the Car Marketplace, we've embarked on a journey to transform the way you explore and discover new cars.
+Our passion for innovation and user-centric design has led us to create a web project using ASP.NET Core MVC that aims to make browsing for new cars not just easy, but truly enjoyable.

 ## :hammer: Used technologies
 * [ASP.NET Core 6.0](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)